mysociety/alaveteli/docs/installing/manual_install.md

 ## Cron jobs and init scripts

-`config/crontab-example` contains the cronjobs run on WhatDoTheyKnow.
-It's in a strange templating format they use in mySociety. mySociety render the example file to reference absolute paths, and then drop it in `/etc/cron.d/` on the server.
+The crontab and init scripts use the `.ugly` file format, which is a strange templating format used by mySociety.

 The `ugly` format uses simple variable substitution.
 A variable looks like `!!(*= $this *)!!`.

+### Generate crontab

+`config/crontab-example` contains the cron jobs that run on WhatDoTheyKnow. mySociety render the example file to reference absolute paths, and then drop it in `/etc/cron.d/` on the server.

 The variables are:

 * `vhost_dir`: the full path to the directory where alaveteli is checked out. e.g. If your checkout is at `/var/www/alaveteli` then set this to `/var/www`